peter88213/nvhelp-en/source/basic_concepts.rst

 ------------

-When exporting a document that can be edited outsides *novelibre*, the project is automatically locked in order to prevent confusion.
+When exporting a document that can be edited outsides *novelibre*, the project can be automatically locked in order to prevent confusion.
+This behavior depends on the `Export settings <export_menu.html#options>`__.

 .. important::
    The project cannot be locked unless changes are saved.